 Atomic-scale innovations in material sciences and microscopy are driving nanotechnology trends with applications across industries.
 Startups use nanomaterials to engineer a range of new structures, devices, and composite materials.
 Further, nanotechnology facilitates improvements in technologies such as additive manufacturing, quantum computing, and precision biotechnology.

 The top nanotechnology trends range from advanced carbon and composite-based nanomaterials to nanoencapsulation.
-Read further to explore how these trends impact your business.
-This post was published in November 2022 and updated in August 2023.
+Read further to explore how these trends impact your business in 2025.

 Innovation Map outlines the Top 9 Nanotechnology Trends & 18 Promising Startups